-- 538.1.
+534.1.
 The 1996 Edition of the Transport Regulations introduces the requirement to identify industrial packages with a mark.
 The design of the mark is consistent with other similar marks in that it includes the word 'Type' together with the appropriate industrial package description (e.g. Type IP-2).
-The design of the mark also avoids potential confusion where, in other transport regulations, the abbreviation IP may be used for a different purpose.
-For example, the ICAO Technical Instructions use IP to mean Inner Packaging; for example 'IP.3' to denote one out of ten particular kinds of inner packagings. - 538.2.
+The design of the mark also avoids potential confusion where, in other transport regulations, the abbreviation 'IP' may be used for a different purpose.
+For example, the ICAO Technical Instructions [11] use IP to denote inner packaging.
+For example, 'IP.3' denotes one out of ten particular kinds of inner packagings.

+534.2.
 Although no competent authority approval is required for industrial or Type A packages whose contents are not fissile material, the designer and/or consignor should be in a position to demonstrate compliance with any cognizant competent authority.
 The package marking therefore should identify the organization responsible for designing the package.
 This marking assists in the inspection and enforcement activities of the competent authorities.
-Where the designer is also the consignor, the mark may also provide, to the knowledgeable observer, valuable information in the event of an accident. - 538.3.
-See also paras 537.2-537.6 for general advice on compliance with the requirement for the marking to be legible and durable. - 539.1.
+Where the designer is also the consignor, the mark may also provide, to the knowledgeable observer, valuable information in the event of an accident.

+534.3.
+See paras 533.2-533.6 for general advice on compliance with the requirement for the marking to be legible and durable.

+535.1.
 All Type B(U), Type B(M), Type C and fissile material package designs require competent authority approval.
-Markings on such packages aim at providing a link between the individual package and the corresponding national competent authority design approval (via the identification mark), as well as information on the kind of competent authority design approval.
+Markings on such packages provide a link between the individual package and the corresponding national competent authority design approval (via the identification mark), as well as information on the kind of competent authority design approval.
 Furthermore, the marking of the package provides, to the knowledgeable observer, valuable information in the event of an accident.
 In the case of package designs for uranium hexafluoride, the requirement for packages to bear a competent authority identification mark as provided in para.
-828(c) depends upon the entry into force of requirements to receive competent authority approval, the due dates for which are given in para.
-805.1. - 539.2.
-The marking with a serial number is required because operational quality assurance and maintenance activities are oriented towards each packaging and the corresponding need to perform and verify these activities on an individual packaging basis.
-The serial number is also necessary for the competent authority's compliance assurance activities and for application of paras 815-817.
+832(c) depends upon the entry into force of requirements to receive competent authority approval, the due dates for which are given in para.
+807.1.

+535.2.
+The marking with a serial number is required because operational management system and maintenance activities are oriented towards each packaging and the corresponding need to perform and verify these activities on an individual packaging basis.
+The serial number is also necessary for the competent authority's compliance assurance activities and for application of paras 819 and 820.